 - Don’t sit with your legs crossed or stand in one position for long periods of time.

 - Check your feet and toes, inspecting the top, sides, soles, heels, and the area in between the toes.
 Contact your doctor immediately if you discover any sores, redness, cuts, blisters, or bruises.

 - Wash your feet every day in warm water with mild soap.
 Hot water and harsh soaps can damage your skin.
 Check the water temperature with your fingers or elbow before putting your feet in because your diabetes may make it difficult to sense water temperature with your feet.

-- Dry your feet thoroughly and gently.
+- Dry your feet thoroughly and pat dry gently.
 Infections tend to develop in moist areas, so make sure you dry the area between your toes well.

 - If the skin on your feet feels rough or dry, use lotion or oil.
-Do not use lotion between your toes if you have sores there.
+Do not use lotion between your toes.

 - Antiseptic solutions can burn your skin—so never use them on your feet without doctor supervision.

 - Never use a heating pad, hot water bottle, or electric blanket on your feet.